 Every competitive game mode will have its own rank.
-As a competitive player, you will have to play ten placement games before being placed in your assigned rank.
+You must play ten placement games as a competitive player before being placed in your assigned rank.

 Rocket League will measure your skill level through placement games and then place you with players of similar ability.
-For each playlist, you need to play ten matches for a total of 30 matches until you have three different Rocket League ranks.
+You need to play ten matches (30 matches in total) for each playlist until you have three different Rocket League ranks.